-ASTM WK27055, New Practice for UAS Remote ID and Tracking
+ASTM WK65041, New Practice for UAS Remote ID and Tracking

+ASTM WK63418, New Specification for Service provided under UAS Traffic Management (UTM)

 ISO: A WG to develop UTM related safety and quality standards has been proposed under the leadership of the Japanese UTM Consortium.
 An ad hoc WG is being created in ISO/TC20/SC 16 for the purpose of developing a work item on UTM.